HerrBertling/herrsiering.de/doing.md

 ### 01/2017 – 07/2018

 In a fantastic team, I helped build a web design system for more than 40 product teams.
-We build up a library of over 60 components.
+We built up a library of over 60 components.
 It includes contribution guidelines and extensive documentation for the whole design system.
 I was lucky to work with awesome people like [Daniel](https://twitter.com/dmbch), [Yan](https://twitter.com/yanwalton), [Robin](https://twitter.com/RobinDrexler/) and [Matthias](https://twitter.com/aithir).

 **Buzzwords**: React, CSS Modules, Components, Design System, coordination, communication